andrewcooke/cosas/arduino/xqria/sampling.md

 frequencies is very low (20Hz then 40Hz).
 So it's better to use 12 bits, ie all that is available from a single pot.

-Considering bit depth (not table size), the lookup table for sine is amplitude, not frequency, but it seems reasonable that we want a similar dynamic range for FM modulation.
+Considering bit depth (and not table size), the lookup table for sine is amplitude, not frequency, but it seems reasonable that we want a similar dynamic range for FM modulation.
 And if I am going to use more than 8 bits I might as well use 16 for no penalty over 10 (packing two 12 bit values into 3 bytes is tricky because it involves